cambiotraining/quarto-course-template/materials/02-content_guidelines.md

     This will allow you to have synchronised `.qmd` and `.ipynb` files - so you can seamlessly work on your materials using the familiar notebook interface.

 ::: {.callout-tip}
-One way to learn about the syntax used to develop materials is to look at the [source file for this page](https://github.com/cambiotraining/quarto-course-template/blob/main/materials/01-developer_guidelines.md).
+One way to learn about the syntax used to develop materials is to look at the [source file for this page](https://github.com/cambiotraining/quarto-course-template/blob/main/materials/02-content_guidelines.md).
 :::

 To start, here is a brief list of syntax conventions we use:

 - Headings start at level 2 (`##`).
-- Exercises should be entitled using a level 3 (`###`) heading - see @sec-exercises section below.
+- Exercises should be entitled using a level 3 (`###`) heading - see [Exercises](#sec-exercises) section for details.
 - Code blocks should be [annotated with the language used](https://quarto.org/docs/authoring/markdown-basics.html#source-code), to enable syntax highlighting.
 - There are several other markdown tricks that you can use (e.g. equations and _mermaid_ diagrams).
 See the [Quarto Markdown Basics](https://quarto.org/docs/authoring/markdown-basics.html) documentation for a reminder of these features.